-affected by emigration of its population, with the share of EU-15 migrants climbing to over 20% since 2004.
-Migrant communities from Bosnia and Herzegovina in the EU-15 have been comparatively large throughout the 2000s, with 7-10% of the country's population.
-Interestingly, the share of the Serbian population residing in the EU-15 has considerably declined, to around 6% recently.
-Migration from Romania and Bulgaria to the EU-15 has slightly increased to 4-5% of the population, while Slovenian nationals in the EU-15 amounted to about 1.5% cent of the country's population.
+affected by emigration of its population, with the share of EU-15 migrants climbing to over 20 per cent since 2004.
+Migrant communities from Bosnia and Herzegovina in the EU-15 have been comparatively large throughout the 2000s, with 7 to 10 per cent of the country's population.
+Interestingly, the share of the Serbian population residing in the EU-15 has considerably declined, to around 6 per cent recently.
+Migration from Romania and Bulgaria to the EU-15 has slightly increased to 4 to 5 per cent of the population, while Slovenian nationals in the EU-15 amounted to about 1.5 per cent of the country's population.